gausby/workshop/README.md

 ### `check`
 Not implemented.
 Should run the acceptance test against the users solution for the current exercise.

+### `doctor`
-A system check should be performed if the option `--system` is given.
+A system check should be performed.
 It will fail the test if prerequisites, like not having software like a database installed, is not met.

 ### `help`
 Not implemented.
 Display a link to the Github issues where the current workshop is hosted.
 Users could go here and ask questions if it is an online workshop.